blairpaul09/calendar/README.md

 ```

 For infinite events, you can create a scheduler to dispatch this Job every 1st of a month at 12:00 am to generate new scheduled reminders.
-But still, this is only optional if you wan't to implement reminders for your users.
+But still, this is only optional if you wan't to implement reminders to your users.

 ## Working with Timezone